 Time with loved ones: for those of us sharing our lives with 2 and 4 legged companions, this is a special gift to be able to spend more time with them.
 Trying to focus on this gift of extra time with them will really help.

-- Sleep: using the time to catch up on some early nights or reset our sleep patterns: sleep is vital to the immune system so even if not traveling to work allows an extra 20 minutes sleep then that is great for your health, and that will knock onto your pet’s health.
+🟡 Sleep: using the time to catch up on some early nights or reset our sleep patterns: sleep is vital to the immune system so even if not travelling to work allows an extra 20 minutes of sleep then that is great for your health, and that will knock onto your pet’s health.

-- New habits: with a sudden health scare such as this, and shortages in the shops, which many of us lucky people have never seen before, now is a great time to take a look at our daily routine and upgrade it.
-This can be difficult when we follow the same routine each day, so a forced break of that routine can be the perfect time to make some long overdue changes!
-For example , many people are now wanting to focus more time on eating healthily for themselves and their pets, reviewing what is important to them as a family.
+🟡 New habits: with a sudden health scare such as this, and shortages in the shops, which many of us lucky people have never seen before, now is a great time to take a look at our daily routine and upgrade it.
+This can be difficult when we follow the same routine each day, so a forced break from that routine can be the perfect time to make some long-overdue changes!
+For example, many people are now wanting to focus more time on eating healthily for themselves and their pets, reviewing what is important to them as a family.

 Take the opportunity to get outside, open a window and sit by it, whenever possible and see how much your mind and body thank you for it.
 Every little minute really does make a difference.